DevVex/build-manager/README.md

 ## Prerequisites

-Make sure NVM and Angular 2.* are install on your machine
+Make sure NVM and Angular 2.* are installed

 ## Setup